volovikariel/MoodleNotifier/README.md

 Then install all the dependencies by running
 `$ python3 -m pip install requests bs4 python-dotenv lxml`.

-## Run py -3 instead of python3 on Windows
+*note*: Run py -3 instead of python3 on Windows

 *note*: I only tested the code by using version 3+ of python so I recommend you do the same.